Achim History, Family Crest & Coats of Arms

 Some of the first records of the family were Philip de Akum, who was registered in Yorkshire in 1210 and Willelmus de Acom who was listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Achim family
+Early History of the Achim family

 This web page shows only a small excerpt of our Achim research.
 Another 142 words (10 lines of text) covering the years 1086, 1325, 1379, 1525, 1574, 1670, 1692 and 1767 are included under the topic Early Achim History in all our PDF Extended History products and printed products wherever possible.